sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   * Cognitivism

-_In below, I list some of the references that I personally found it interesting and intriguing.
-Occassionally, we will discuss some of them, but we do not limit ourselves to them._
+<p class="sans">In below, I list some of the references that I personally found it interesting and intriguing.
+Occassionally, we will discuss some of them, but we do not limit ourselves to them.</p>